mautic/developer-documentation-new/docs/rest_api/assets.rst

      - Storage location can be local or remote
    * - ``file``
      - string
-     - Either URL for remote file or filename for local file.
+     - Either URL for remote file or filename for local file

 **Response**